-Can grandparents buy life insurance for their grandchildren?
+Can grandparents buy life insurance for grandchildren?

 Grandparents can buy whole life insurance for their grandchildren, but there are more lucrative financial gifts to give your grandchild.